department-of-veterans-affairs/va.gov-team/platform/cms/product-team-support/product-team-weekly-syncs/facilities-cms-weekly-sync.md

 Vet Center analytic request fulfillment/KB article

-Improved help text to reduce duplicate
+Improved help text to reduce duplicate service content
 - just a quick update, this is in progress, hopefully on prod by the end of the week

 District 4 onboarding

 ### VAMC

+CMS update on Care we provide (2 min)

 Top tasks update from Ryan and Aman

 ### General